-As noted in the Utah's Standards of Quality for Waters of the State (R315-2), numeric standards can be modified based on natural conditions for temperature, total dissolved solids, and pathogens.
-Per the standards, site-specific standards will be developed for temperature and total dissolved solids but not pathogens in these instances.
-Short-term (five years or less) climatic influences on temperature and total dissolved solids such as drought are also considered for the beneficial use assessments.
-During drought conditions, streams can have temperatures or total dissolved solids greater than the standard but are rare in occurrence under normal conditions.
+As noted in Utah's water quality standards (UAC R317-2), numeric standards can be modified based on natural conditions for temperature, total dissolved solids (TDS), and pathogens.
+Per the standards, site-specific standards will be developed for temperature and TDS but not for pathogens in these instances.
+Short-term (5 years or less) climatic influences on temperature and TDS such as drought are also considered for the beneficial use assessments.
+During drought conditions, streams can have temperatures or TDS greater than the standard but are rare in occurrence under normal conditions.
 If the condition persists for a longer term, DWQ will modify the water quality standards to take into account the natural conditions.
-DWQ commits to revising the water quality standards to identify the criteria that will be used to identify these transient excursions (e.g., ambient air temperatures greater than 90th percentile for 10 years of data).
-In the interim, these waters will be placed in Category 3A and the rationale for not listing will be provided.
+DWQ commits to revising the water quality standards to identify the criteria that will be used to identify these transient excursions (e.g., ambient air temperatures greater than the 90th percentile for 10 years of data).
+In the interim, these waters will be placed in Category 3A, and the rationale for not listing will be provided.